 AN ANTIDOTE TO THE DOOM AND GLOOM OF THE NEWS.

-The news is so often depressing that the journalist must always have a cure against moroseness.
-The most efficient cure consists in putting “smiles” in overly sad pages.
-A smile is a genre that takes various forms, but the content of which is always slightly offbeat.
-It can be a cartoon, a portrait, a short interview, a testimony… The point is that it has to be funny enough to get the reader to relax, crack a smile or laugh.
-It will be the portrait of a happy, easy-going grocer in the middle of an investigation on the crisis.
-It’ll be the interview of an eternal optimist in the middle of a catastrophist analysis.
-It’ll be a funny cartoon by Artefactual under my interview of Caesar.
+The news is so often depressing that forward-thinking journalists are always on the lookout for an “antidote” to the doom and gloom.
+The most effective “antidote” is to add “smiles” to the pages with the saddest stories.
+A “smile” is a journalistic genre that takes various forms, but which always has content that is slightly, and deliberately, offbeat.
+It can be a cartoon, an opinion piece, a profile, a short interview, a witness account, etc. The point is that it has to be funny enough to get the reader to relax, crack a smile, or laugh.
+This will be the profile of a small grocer who is quite happy going about his business in the middle of an investigation into the crisis.
+It will be an interview with an eternal optimist positioned below a catastrophist analysis.
+Or even a satirical cartoon, etc.

 DARE TO BREAK AWAY FROM THE NORM.

 There are always new readers to win over.
 A newspaper that knows its readership well knows how to spot their weak points.
 Once these have been identified, it is sometimes enough simply to create new reading spaces to win over the readers.
 I’ve increased the sales of my newspaper overnight by publishing, right in the middle of the domestic politics pages, a weekly poetry section signed by a famous writer from the region.
 My newspaper has also found new customers since I published the letters from readers written in their local dialect.